-The level of qualifying education certificate should be reported in a one digit, number format.
+The level of qualifying education certificate should be reported in number format, minimum one digit and maximum two digits.

 Supplementary value Code 7 - Not Applicable should be used for new graduates who have received a qualification as a health professional and are undertaking their intern years.